 Honours in Psychology

-Academics at CRAHW offer Honours supervision under the ANU Honours in Psychology program.
+Academics at CRAHW also offer Honours supervision under the ANU Honours in Psychology program.
 Some examples of previous and current Honours projects are listed below.

 - The benefits of positive ageing self-perceptions across the life span: A study of ageing self-stereotypes, personality and life satisfaction in three age groups.